Hello people. I share a lot about polymers. Today I will share a comprehensive guide on ABS plastic. Let’s get started.

 What is ABS Plastic?
 (Acrylonitrile Butadiene Styrene)

-Additionally, ABS plastic is recyclable, offering manufacturers an eco-friendly option for their products.
+Additionally, ABS plastic is recyclable, offering manufacturers an eco-friendly product option.

-ABS is made up of three monomers called Acrylonitrile, Butadiene, and Styrene.
+ABS comprises three monomers called Acrylonitrile, Butadiene, and Styrene.

 Butadiene: It is released from ethylene production and steam crackers.
 The element is responsible for the ABS polymer’s toughness and impact strength.